Jonathan2251/lbd/source/llvmstructure.rst

 .. code-block:: console

   // In this stage, reorder the instructions sequence for optimization in
   //  instructions cycle or in register pressure.
+Here are the initial
+  //  instructions that will be worked on in this example.
       st i32 %a, i16* %b,  i16 5 // st %a to *(%b+5)
       st %b, i32* %c, i16 0
       %d = ld i32* %c

-  // Transfer above instructions order as follows.
-In RISC CPU of Mips, the ld
-  //  %c uses the result of the previous instruction st %c.
-So it must waits 1
-  //  cycle.
-Meaning the ld cannot follow st immediately.
+  // Here are the same instructions above, but reordered for quicker execution.
+  //  The MIPS architecute pipeline introduces a delay of one cycle before the
+  //  result of st can be used by an ld instruction.
+The following reorder moves
+  //  st %b after st %c so the required CPU cycle between st %qc and ld %c can
+  //  be used to execute st %b.
   =>  st %b, i32* %c, i16 0
       st i32 %a, i16* %b,  i16 5
       %d = ld i32* %c, i16 0

-  // If without reorder instructions, a instruction nop which do nothing must be
+  // If the instructions are not reordered, a nop instruction (No Operation) is
-  //  filled, contribute one instruction cycle more than optimization.
-(Actually,
+  //  required between the above st and ld.
+(If the nop instruction is not put
+  //  between the st and ld by the compiler, the MIPS hardware will automatically
-  //  Mips is scheduled with hardware dynamically and will insert nop between st
+  //  insert the nop at runtime.)
-  //  and ld instructions if compiler didn't insert nop.)
       st i32 %a, i16* %b,  i16 5
       st %b, i32* %c, i16 0
       nop